Gbertaz/GloBoSaT/doc/Tests.md

 Distance:		4,3 Km
 ```

- The same route has been recorded with the tracking mode set on DISTANCE and here is the output, notice the significantly reduced number of fixes:
+ The same route has been recorded with the [Tracking mode](doc/TrackingModes.md) set on DISTANCE and here is the output, notice the significantly reduced number of fixes:

 ![Tracking mode distance](https://github.com/Gbertaz/GloBoSaT/blob/master/images/detail10m.png)